markgw/uh-nlp19/docs/day10/index.md

 Most probably you would need to modify a function called `update_scores`.

 * Run a new scorer on the results obtained from all three annotators.
-  Do results have more sense for you?
+  Do the results make more sense to you?
 Why?

 #### Part 3: Results and discussion

 Now you have three annotators and two scorers.
-Lets test them on unseen data.
+Let's test them on unseen data.

 * Download and unpack test set [test.zip](test.zip), process it with all your annotators and both scorers.